-One of the project’s primary challenges was to create very flat stainless steel walls with no visible connectors between the more than 700 4ft by 8ft steel panels comprising them.
+One of the project’s primary challenges was to create very flat stainless steel walls with no visible connectors between the more than 700 4ft by 8ft grid of steel panels comprising them.
 We explored a number of options for achieving a consistency of joints while providing enough flexibility for onsite adjustment.

 Our final design relies on stainless steel studs welded to back of the panels, resulting in a pristine visible surface.
 Stud size was a major consideration.
 While the studs had to be hefty enough to support the panels’ weight (approximately 360 pounds), too large a stud would have required a more intensive welding process, leading to unsightly heat marks on the front of the panels.

 The studs bolt into to 30ft-high, 8ft-wide backup frames that in turn attach to the concrete wall at base, mid-height and top.
 The panels were connected to the frames in the fabrication shop, then shipped and erected as a unit onsite.
 The supports allow the panels to be adjusted along the length of the walls.